UPM-ROB-Lab/IJPR-2025/README.md

   <img src="./img/flow.jpg" width="100%" />
 </div>

-The detailed experiment scene is shown in the figure below.
+A total of 20 healthy participants (14 males, 6 females; mean age = 24.3 years) were recruited for this study.
+All participants were right-handed.
+They were enrolled in the 'Innovative Design Thinking and AI (IDT & AI)' course at Shanghai Jiao Tong University and possessed foundational knowledge of automotive interiors. **Since our experiment employed a user-centered iterative design process, each experimental session was conducted with a single participant at a time.** The detailed experiment scene is shown in the figure below.
+During the experiment, participants were instructed to maintain a comfortable seated position, remain relaxed, and minimize unnecessary body movements to reduce interference from physiological artifacts in the signal recordings.
 <div align="center">
   <img src="./img/scene.jpg" width="75%" />
 </div>